 Assuming that Boal’s first-hand report and facts are correct (and I would bet they have been vetted scrupulously), I was quite surprised to learn that Bin Laden was ultimately brought down by one (very young) woman operating piecemeal on intuition and finding order in randomness, needle-in-a-haystack, old-fashioned detective work for her entire adult life (age 20-30).
 Her efforts, including roll-up-the-sleeves digging through files and pouring over interview tapes, eventually yield a Pakistani courier who just may be part of the inner cabal.
 But will anyone in the CIA believe her?
 It’s eye opening that when eventual raid goes down, no one feels confident in her “100% confidence” about executing the mission, but it’s the best guess they have and they roll the dice.

 Chastain was handed a very tricky and challenging character in that it is so pared down, but she adds palpable intensity and passion to her job (imagine that, for a woman in an American movie).
 Her ultimate aim is not to succeed in a world of men, not to advance to Panetta’s level and not merely kill Bin Laden (though that is certainly the primary objective of her obsession), but rather to eliminate an “axis of evil” from the world—strong stuff.
 The personal cost?
-It is all there in her final shot when asked a key question.
+It is all there in her final shot when she is asked an unexpected question.

-It’s a measure of this film’s integrity that there are no happy endings and little release after the tension Bigelow works up in her black ops showdown in the film’s final half-hour—the movie’s lack of catharsis suggests that terrorism, as explained by one of the prisoners, will go on for 100 years.
-I’d be fascinated to see Maya in another picture.
-As for this one, Chastain may be headed for the Oscar as a non-traditional, original and sometimes remote (due to her focus on work and adherence to the task at hand) character who, in the final analysis, is the definition of a hero.
-She really is, and you can’t say that about any other female role this year.
+It’s a measure of this film’s integrity that there are no jingoistic happy endings and little release after the tension Bigelow works up in her black ops showdown in the film’s final half-hour.
+The movie’s intentional lack of catharsis suggests that terrorism, as explained by one of the prisoners, will go on for 100 years.
+Given that sobering reality, it would be fascinating to see Maya in another picture.
+As for this one, Chastain may be headed for the Oscar as a non-traditional, original and cool precision character who, in the final analysis, becomes heroic.
+You can’t say that about any other role this year.